trademob/TrademobFrameworkiOS/Readme.md

 #### 6. Click context

- See below for a sample of how to fetch data containing campaign information tailored to the app context that the app was installed from.
+See below for a sample of how to fetch campaign information belonging to the banner the app was installed from.
+When starting the app for the first time campaign information is only available after a short delay.
+This methods initiates several successive remote querys in order to get the data as fast as possible.
+Nevertheless please note that it can take up to 250 seconds before the callback block will be invoked with the fetch result.

  ```
   [TMTracker clickContextCompletionHandler: ^(NSDictionary *context, NSError *error){

-	// Fetch failed
+	// Fetch failed: Cancel
-    if (error) {
+    if (error) return;

-      // Cancel
-      NSLog(@"An error occured!");
-      return;
-    }

-    // Fetch succeeded
-    if (context) {

-      // Do something with the data ...
+    // Fetch succeeded: Do something with the data ...
-      NSLog(@"Payload found!");
+    if (context) NSLog(@"Payload found!");

-    } else {

-     // No data, nothing to work on ...
-     NSLog(@"Sorry, no data available.");
-    }
   }];

  ```